juanramirezc2/reactivefullpage/README.md

+# Deprecating this package in favor of https://github.com/alvarotrigo/react-fullpage

 # motivation

 most of the designs nowadays have  some sort of full page scroller, the libraries i found where jquery plugins